docarray/docarray/docs/advanced/document-store/benchmark.md

 operated during the benchmarking.
 We did not opt for a cluster setup because our benchmarks mainly aim to assess the capabilities of a single instance of the backend.

+Results might include overhead coming from DocArray side which applies equally for all backends, unless a specific backend provides a more efficient implementation.

 ### Settings of the nearest neighbour search